mostafaelhoushi/FOS/README.md

 ## Getting Started
+We advise you to run tests `test1.m` and `test2.m` and go through their code to understand how to train and evaluate a model using FOS.

 ## Citing Author
 If you find this code useful in your work, please cite the following paper by the author of the code: